carrot/charge/README.md

 - You could make certainly files inaccessible via the server, but still exist in the project
 - You could inject a piece of markup or a script into any page before it's served

 All of these things would be great, but are conveniences you usually expect from a dynamic, not a static site.
-These are just some of the capapbilities of charge, a server for those who are serious about static sites.
+These are just some of the capabilities of charge, a server for those who are serious about static sites.

 ### Installation